|

 of

-the bark has been left on, though sanded smooth, down to it's coffee
+the bark has been left on, though sanded smooth, down to

-colored layer, providing a nice contrast to the lighter colored and
+colored layer, providing a nice contrast to the lighter

 finely finished wood grain.
-Measuring 20 1/4" in length, with
+Measuring 20 1/4" in

-four tuning holes, it is tuned to a clear and bright, mid-range G#
+four tuning holes, it is tuned to a clear and bright,

-pentatonic scale, playing three upper octave notes and a wonderfully
+pentatonic scale, playing three upper octave notes and a

-passionate "warble" on the
+passionate "warble"

 fundamental, as heard in the sound sample.
 A